Become part of a large and vibrant community, and work alongside a thriving group of postdoctoral researchers.

 Research in French studies staff has a wide chronological span, ranging from medieval and Renaissance to contemporary culture.
 Our research is deeply interdisciplinary and has strengths in Medieval cultures; Renaissance and Humanism; history of war and conflict; and contemporary literary cultures including Francophone literatures, theatre and children's literature.
 Staff in French studies have served as Directors of the Graduate Centre of Medieval Studies (GCMS), and are active members of the Early Modern Research Centre (EMRC) and Centre for Film Aesthetics and Cultures (CFAC).

 "My experience of doctoral research at Reading has been much more varied than writing my thesis alone at my desk.
-Thanks to the supportive MLES department, I have benefited from excellent guidance and fantastic teaching opportunities.
+Thanks to the supportive Languages and Cultures department, I have benefited from excellent guidance and fantastic teaching opportunities.
 Being funded by the SWW DTP has also been fantastic because it has provided me with the opportunity to create and edit Gendered Voices magazine, set up a research network, organise conferences, and meet other PhD students.
 Come to Reading and leave with so much more than a thesis!"

 Staff in German studies cover a variety of disciplines and is focussed on cultural production from 19th century to the present.
 Historically, research in German studies at Reading has benefited from the resources held in the Archive for East German Studies which continues to enrich research in the literary cultures and film history of the GDR.
 Staff at Reading are engaged in innovative research in literary cultures of modernity, film studies, linguistics, and translation studies.

 "I have really loved my PhD experience at Reading and I'm sad it's nearly over.
-The Modern Languages and European Studies Department is a hugely welcoming and supportive space, and my supervisor has always been there for guidance and advice about academic life more generally, as well as giving me great feedback on my thesis.
+The Languages and Cultures Department is a hugely welcoming and supportive space, and my supervisor has always been there for guidance and advice about academic life more generally, as well as giving me great feedback on my thesis.
 There is a friendly wider PhD community and these last three years have been some of the most sociable and enjoyable years of my life."

 Since its foundation, Italian studies research has been multi-disciplinary.
 It covers not only Italian literature from the Middle Ages to the present, but also film, linguistics and migration studies, and modern cultural history.
 Staff are active members of the Graduate Centre of Medieval Studies (GCMS), the Centre for Film Aesthetics and Cultures (CFAC), and the Centre for Literacy and Multilingualism (CELM).